slackapi/node-slack-sdk/docs/_pages/web_client.md

 // increased logging, great for debugging const web = new WebClient(token, { logLevel: LogLevel.DEBUG });
 ```

+There are four logging levels: `LogLevel.DEBUG`, `LogLevel.INFO`, `LogLevel.WARN`, `LogLevel.ERROR`.
+Here they appear in
+order of increasing severity, which means that using `LogLevel.ERROR` will output the least number of messages, and only
+the most important.

 You can also capture the logs without writing them to stdout by setting the `logger` option.
 The option should be set
 to an object that has the following methods: